Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 func Node() -> Node: return label
 ```

-* We implement [getters and setters](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#properties-setters-and-getters) for `label` and `interval` as an example of how to hide variables from direct access by external classes.
-This is useful when logic must run each time a variable is accessed.
-Here, we convert a value to an integer before assigning to `interval`.
+* We implement [getters and setters](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#properties-setters-and-getters) for `label` and `interval` as an example of how GDScript allows hiding variables from direct access by external methods.
+Getters and Setters are useful when additional logic must execute each time a variable is accessed.
+Here for example, we convert a value to an integer before assigning to `interval`.
+GDScript does not support [public or private methods](https://en.wikipedia.org/wiki/Access_modifiers) so getters/setters are as close as we can get.
 * The `_init()` function accepts a `Vector` containing the position and an update interval as an `integer`.
 The ability to change the `_init()` constructor in this manner is called_[constructor overloading](https://en.wikipedia.org/wiki/Function_overloading#Constructor_overloading).
-    * GDScript does not support [function overloading](https://en.wikipedia.org/wiki/Function_overloading#Rules_in_function_overloading) -- different functions with the same function name but different parameters,
-    * GDScript does support [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) -- a single function that is able to accept different types for the same parameter, and
-    * [Function overriding](https://en.wikipedia.org/wiki/Method_overriding) -- a function in a derived class providing an implemention already provided by a function in superclass.
+Note that GDScript only allows a single `_init()` function in a class.
 * The function `ceil(frames)` in `update()` rounds up a fractional frame rate to the nearest integer, e.g. `33.2` becomes `34`.
-* The function `node()` is the common interface for retrieving the `Ndde` associated with the `FrameRate` object, in this case the `Label`.
-In If we had implemented `FrameRate` to extend`Label`, then `node()` would return the `FrameRate` object itself.
+* We define a method `node()` as the interface for retrieving the `Label` `Ndde` associated with the `FrameRate` object.
+If `FrameRate` had instead extended`Label`, then `node()` would return the `FrameRate` object itself, see [Composition vs Inheritance](#composition-vs-inheritance).

 Now `Pong` is refactored to remove the frame rate logic;